tdwyer/kubernetes/README.md

-# Kubernetes CVE-2020-8559 Proof of Concept PoC
+# Kubernetes CVE-2020-8559 Proof of Concept PoC Exploit

 __This is for demonstration purposes only.
 Only for use on systems you are authorized to preform administrative actions on and are authorized to exploit CVE-2020-8559 on__